-Following on from my blog post entitled “The Ultimate Beginner’s Guide to Public Sector Tendering”, I thought it would be helpful to share some of my experience of what Contracting Authorities usually look for in public sector tenders in Northern Ireland.
+Following on from my blog post entitled “The Ultimate Beginner’s Guide to Public Sector Tendering”, I thought it would be helpful to share some of my experience of what Contracting Authorities usually look for in public sector tenders.
 The idea being, that if you know what questions are commonly asked, you can prepare for tendering to a large extent in advance, without having a specific opportunity in mind.
 This will increase your chances of success when a tender that you wish to submit does come up, as it improves your readiness to respond and it becomes a much more controlled process, rather than scrabbling around trying to find relevant information within a specific timeframe.

 First of all, it is useful to understand how tenders are typically structured.
 Most will have three sections: qualification, technical and commercial.
 Generally, the qualification section will be pass or fail questions, which cover general business information to ensure that you are a credible and legitimate business.
 You must usually pass all of these questions, in order for your technical and commercial sections to be considered.
 The technical ‘envelope’, as it is often called, will assess your relevant experience and ability to fulfil the contract and the commercial section will be the purely financial aspects of the contract.